Skip to content

 Exception Reporting

-Exception reporting is a crucial part of the Junior Doctor Contract, enabling safe working environments while ensuring training requirements are met.
+Exception reporting is a crucial part of the Resident Doctor Contract, enabling safe working environments while ensuring training requirements are met.
 By reporting exceptions, such as working over or under scheduled hours, missed breaks, and missed educational opportunities, you can protect yourself and colleagues, enhance training opportunities, and ensure well-being.

 Exception reports are submitted through the Allocate system, which you should register for upon receiving an email from Allocate.